Voltstro/VoltProjects/README.md

     VALUES(1, 1, 1, 'dotnet', 'build src/VoltRpc.sln -c ReleaseNoPackage');
     ```

-5. Update `appsettings.json` in both Builder and Server accordingly for what you need.

 6. Run Builder and Server projects.
 Make sure everything in builder goes well.
 You can access the server on `http://localhost:5000`.

+#### Docker-Compose

+An all-in-one Docker compose file is provided in `src/docker-compose.yml`.
+This will setup Builder, Server, Postgres and Azurite for you.

 ## Security